allenai/natural-instructions/tasks/README.md

 `task494_review_polarity_answer_generation` | Given pair of amazon review and polarity, generate True or False when a review matches polarity | Answer Generation
-`task495_semeval_headline_classification` | Classify edited news headlines into funny and not funny | Classification `task496_semeval_answer_generation` | Generate answer yes or no based on given edited sentence and label | Answer Generation `task510_reddit_tifu_title_summarization` | Given the text of a social media post, generate a title summarizing the post | Summarization
+`task495_semeval_headline_classification` | Classify edited news headlines into funny and not funny | Classification `task496_semeval_answer_generation` | Generate answer yes or no based on given edited sentence and label | Answer Generation `task498_scruples_anecdotes_whoiswrong_classification` | Given a real-life anecdote of a complex ethical situation, identify who is ethically wrong here | Classification
+`task500_scruples_anecdotes_title_generation` | Given a real-life anecdote of a complex ethical situation, generate a title that describes the main event/root cause of the situation | Title Generation
+`task501_scruples_anecdotes_post_type_verification` | Given a real-life anecdote of a complex ethical situation, verify if the claim about the type of the post is true or not | Verification
+`task502_scruples_anecdotes_whoiswrong_verification` | Given a real-life anecdote of a complex ethical situation, verify who is wrong in the situation | Verification
+`task503_scruples_anecdotes_isanswerable` | Given a real-life anecdote of a complex ethical situation, can it be clearly answered, who is ethically wrong here ? | Binary Classification
+`task508_scruples_dilemmas_more_ethical_isidentifiable` | Given a pair of action statements, can you conclusively identify which statement is less ethical or not ? | Verification
+`task510_reddit_tifu_title_summarization` | Given the text of a social media post, generate a title summarizing the post | Summarization
 `task511_reddit_tifu_long_text_summarization` | Given the text of a social media post, generate a short summary the post | Summarization
 `task512_twitter_emotion_classification` | Given a Twitter post, classify the post's emotion to six classes (sadness, joy, love, anger, fear, surprise) | Classification